United Kingdom · Packaging

 Baby care without help

-Blind parents want to choose, buy and change a nappy with autonomy.
+Blind parents want to choose, buy and change a diaper with independence.
 NaviLens gives direct access to information without asking for help in store or at home.

 “As a blind mum, I want to know I'm picking the right size and the right product for my baby.
 Accessible packaging is not a nice-to-have — it's about dignity in the everyday.”